mmeyer2k/dcrypt/README.md

 ### Other AES-256 Modes

-If you read to this point then you are an experienced cryptonaut, congrats :metal::metal::metal:
+If you read to this point then you are an experienced cryptonaut, congrats :ok_hand: :metal:

-Other AES-256 encryption modes are supported out of the box via hardcoded classes.
+Several AES-256 encryption modes are supported out of the box via hardcoded classes.

 | Class Name           | OpenSSL Cipher   | Further Reading |
 | -------------------- | :--------------: | --------------- |